chitchatter-pro/chitchatter-pro/docs/system-architecture.md

 This document outlines a cost-effective and scalable server-side architecture for Chitchatter Pro.
 The core principles are:

 1. **Zero User-Content Storage**: The server will never see or store the content of user communications.
 2. **Bootstrapped Economics**: Services are chosen to minimize upfront costs and scale predictably with revenue.
 3. **Operational Simplicity**: Leverage managed services and serverless functions where possible.

 ## II.
 Development Phases

-This document outlines the desired end-state architecture for Chitchatter Pro.
+This document outlines the desired architecture for Chitchatter Pro.
 However, development will be executed in iterative phases.

 ### Phase 1: Minimum Viable Product (MVP)

 The primary goal of the MVP is to deliver the core value proposition of a secure, private, and easy-to-use communication tool.
 The feature set will be limited to what is essential for this purpose.

 - **Core Technology:** Peer-to-peer (P2P) connections for all communication, including data, audio, and video.
 - **Fallback Mechanism:** A managed Cloudflare TURN service will be used as a relay to ensure connectivity when direct P2P connections fail.
 - **Authentication:** AWS Cognito for user sign-up, login, and management.
 - **Bookkeeping:** Turso database for managing user accounts and subscriptions.
 - **Signaling:** Firebase Realtime Database for WebRTC signaling (via Trystero).
 - **Hosting:** Vercel for the frontend application and backend logic.

 ### Phase 2: Post-MVP Enhancements

 Following a successful MVP launch, subsequent phases will focus on enhancing the service with features that support larger groups and more advanced use cases.
 These features will be introduced as part of the pay-as-you-go offerings.

 - **Scalable A/V for Larger Groups:** Integration with the **AWS Chime SDK** to provide a Selective Forwarding Unit (SFU).
 This will allow for high-quality audio and video calls with a larger number of participants than is feasible with P2P connections.
 - **Managed File Sharing:** Integration with **AWS S3** for reliable, managed file transfers.
 This overcomes the limitations of P2P file sharing, such as the requirement for both users to be online simultaneously.

 ## III.
 High-Level Architecture Diagram